KengoTODA/semantic-release/docs/recipes/gitlab-ci.md

 GitLab CI supports [Pipelines](https://docs.gitlab.com/ee/ci/pipelines.html) allowing to test on multiple Node versions and publishing a release only when all test pass.

-**Note**: The publish pipeline must run a [Node >= 8 version](../support/FAQ.md#why-does-semantic-release-require-node-version--83).
+**Note**: The publish pipeline must run a Node >= 10 version.

 ### `.gitlab-ci.yml` configuration for Node projects

-This example is a minimal configuration for **semantic-release** with a build running Node 6 and 8.
+This example is a minimal configuration for **semantic-release** with a build running Node 10 and 12.
 See [GitLab CI - Configuration of your jobs with .gitlab-ci.yml](https://docs.gitlab.com/ee/ci/yaml/README.html) for additional configuration options.

 **Note**: The`semantic-release` execution command varies depending if you are using a [local](../usage/installation.md#local-installation) or [global](../usage/installation.md#global-installation) **semantic-release** installation.